Special Topics

 How will medical professionals report suspected misconduct to the Board?

-NCMB has established an online form specifically for medical professionals who have information to report to the Board.
-Going forward, medical professionals who wish to report a matter of concern to NCMB will use this portal and NOT the consumer/patient complaint form.
-A dedicated reporting form is something medical professionals have requested of NCMB for some time.
-Access the portal from the home page of http://www.ncmedboard.org by clicking on the button labeled “File a complaint/report” at the center left of the page.
-Then, select the health professional reporting form from the list of options.
+The Board has established an online form specifically for medical professionals who have information to report to the Board.
+Going forward, medical professionals who wish to report a matter of concern to the Board will use this portal and NOT the consumer/patient complaint form.
+A dedicated reporting form is something medical professionals have requested of the Board for some time.
+Access the professional complaint form here.

 May I report a matter to the Board without sharing my name?